Receive the latest articles for free. Click here to get the Mobile Commerce Daily newsletters.

 “But most sites that sell physical goods and have a relatively low penetration online to begin with, aren’t going to see huge volume on mobile devices,” she said.

 Lauren Johnson is associate reporter on Mobile Commerce Daily, New York

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Will Cyber Monday ecommerce boom translate to mobile riches?, How big will tablet commerce be during the holidays?, EBay generates $2B in mobile sales in 2010, Forrester exec: Mobile changes how consumers search, Gucci pushes iPad engagement with remodeled ecommerce site, leave a response, or trackback from your own site.
+Related content: Mobile’s influence on offline sales continues to grow: Forrester, Will Cyber Monday ecommerce boom translate to mobile riches?, How big will tablet commerce be during the holidays?, EBay generates $2B in mobile sales in 2010, Forrester exec: Mobile changes how consumers search, leave a response, or trackback from your own site.